sameerreddy213/cps/README.md

 MONGO_URI = mongodb://localhost:27017/agenticAI
 OPENROUTER_API_KEY= your_openrouter_api_key
-JWT_SECRET=your_backend_secret_key(Please generate it from web)
+JWT_SECRET=your_backend_secret_key(Please generate it from web) EMAIL_USER=your_gmail_id
+EMAIL_PASS=your_gmail_app_password
 ```

 > Make sure the `.env` file is located inside the `backend/` folder.
+> Note the the password being used in EMAIL_PASS is not your gmail password but is the app password created for this purpose after enabling 2 factor authentication.

 ---